cloudfoundry/routing-acceptance-tests/README.md

 To run the Router Acceptance tests, you will need:
 - a running router deployment
-- an environment variable `ROUTER_API_CONFIG` which points to a `.json` file that contains the router api endpoint
+- an environment variable `CONFIG` which points to a `.json` file that contains the router api endpoint
 - make sure that your GOPATH is set to root directory of [cf-routing-release](https://github.com/cloudfoundry-incubator/cf-routing-release)
 ```bash
 git clone https://github.com/cloudfoundry-incubator/cf-routing-release.git